-Our ear, nose, and throat (ENT) surgical teams specialize in the following procedures.
+Our ear, nose and throat (ENT) surgical teams specialize in the following procedures.

 Myringotomy is an outpatient surgery to treat chronic ear infections.
 It involves placing a small tube in the center of the ear drum to drain fluid and ventilate the area.
-This procedure is often performed on young children.

 Endoscopic Sinus Surgery

 Endoscopic sinus surgery is a procedure to open sinus passages so they can drain properly.
 It can entail removing blockages or creating new openings within the sinuses.
 The surgery is performed with a small tube called an endoscope.

 Tonsillectomy and adenoidectomy